 Where a screen has been provided, the driver will not be required to wear a mask or face covering.
 Medical exemptions will also apply to some drivers.

 Face-coverings protect against inadvertent transmission of the disease and wearing a face covering will help to protect other travellers which will in turn help everyone.
 It is vital that passengers do not see face coverings as an alternative, but as an addition to other measures such as social distancing, hand washing and disinfection of surfaces frequently touched by other people.

 All passengers should ensure that they wash their hands as soon as possible before and after travelling on public transport.

-Read more: Isles FM News in association with Hebrides News - Tuesday 30th June 2020
+Read more: Isles FM in association with Hebrides News - Friday 31st July 2020